tmux-python/tmuxp/doc/quickstart_python.rst

 Moving cursor across windows and panes
 --------------------------------------

-You have to ways you can move your cursor to new sessions, windows and panes.
+You have two ways you can move your cursor to new sessions, windows and panes.

 For one, arguments such as ``attach=False`` can be omittted.